 The Company's Articles of Incorporation provide for a majority voting standard with a resignation policy.
 Under a majority voting standard, once a quorum has been established, in an uncontested director election, a candidate must receive the affirmative vote of a majority of the votes cast with respect to the election of that candidate.
 The resignation policy set forth in our Corporate Governance Guidelines requires any director nominee who fails to receive the requisite majority vote to promptly, following certification of the shareholder vote, tender his or her resignation from the Board and all committees upon which he or she serves.
 Our Board will then assess the appropriateness of such nominee continuing to serve as a director and decide whether to accept or reject the resignation, or whether other action should be taken.
-The policy further provides that any director who tenders his or her resignation shall not participate in the Board action regarding whether to accept the resignation of the shareholder vote.
+The policy further provides that any director who tenders his or her resignation shall not participate in the Board action regarding whether to accept the resignation offer.
+Our Board will act upon the tendered resignation and publicly disclose its decision and rationale within ninety (90) days following certification of the shareholder vote.